mister-monster/YouTube2PeerTube/README.md

 Any time the configuration is changed, the bot must be restarted.

+## Installation & Setup using docker
+An example configuration file is found at example_config.toml.
+Copy this to config.toml and replace the fields with your information, and add channels as necessary.

+To run using docker-compose please run:

+`$ docker-compose up`

 ## Future improvements

 - Auth info for PeerTube channels is currently stored in plaintext in config.toml.
 This is insecure and needs to be changed.